julelang/manual/src/packages/std/json.md

 ### Encoding with Indentation

-The [EncodeIndent](/std/encoding-json#encodeindent) function will encode like the Encode function, but it will adds indentation where it needed.
-The indentation string determined by the function caller.
+The [EncodeIndent](/std/encoding-json#encodeindent) function will encode like the Encode function, but it will add indentation where needed.
+The indentation string is determined by the function caller.
 Tabs or spaces are recommended for indentation.

 For example:
 ```jule
 json::EncodeIndent(u, "\t")!
 ```
-In the example above, an instance of the `User` structure from previous example is encoded into JSON and the resulting output is written to stdout as a string.
-But the output will be more pretty and indented with tabs.
+In the example above, an instance of the `User` structure from the previous example is encoded into JSON, and the resulting output is written to stdout as a string.
+But the output will be prettier and indented with tabs.

 ## Decoding